thinkshout/thinkshout/blog/_posts/2018-09-25-$6k-raised-for-homeless.md

 It was from this sentiment that the idea to combine our housewarming party with a fundraiser was born.

-We approached three organizations that we admire and share the neighborhood with about the party: [Blanchet House](http://blanchethouse.org/), [Transition Projects](https://www.tprojects.org/), and [Sisters of the Road](https://sistersoftheroad.org/).
+We partnered with three organizations that we've long admired and shared the neighborhood with about their involvement in our party/fundraiser: [Blanchet House](http://blanchethouse.org/), [Transition Projects](https://www.tprojects.org/), and [Sisters of the Road](https://sistersoftheroad.org/).
 All three provide services to the homeless -- a place where someone can get a meal, nourishment, and positive human interaction without fear or judgment.
-We got an emphatic "YES" from all three regarding being beneficiaries of our fundraiser.
-Now we just had to throw an amazing party and draw crowds so we could raise the money! (no sweat, right?)
+Now we just had to throw an amazing party and draw crowds so we could raise the money for them! (no sweat, right?)

 We knew we needed to offer more than just food and drinks to draw a crowd.
 As is often the case with most of our projects, the full team started to collaborate on ideas and the party started to take shape.